-Poet's Dream: To Build TOP LOOKS AHEAD Hospitals Near the Ocean BY VIOLA BRADFORD SELMA -- Edward English is a 51year-old poet, whose ambition has been (and still is) to build two hospitals -- one in California, near the Pacific Ocean, and one in Florida, near the Atlantic.
+Poet's Dream: To Build TOP LOOKS AHEAD Patronize Courier Advertisers BY VIOLA BRADFORD Hospitals Near the Ocean SELMA -- Edward English is a 51year-old poet, whose ambition has been (and still is) to build two hospitals -- one in California, near the Pacific Ocean, and one in Florida, near the Atlantic.
 He wants these hospitals to be for children, and most of all to be near the oceans, so that the children can wade in the water and become cured.
 "If the ocean can cure race horses with rheumatism, it can cure sick people," he said.
 "I believe in modern hospital equipment, but there's something in the oceans that cures sicknesses."
-English first thought of theidea when he was living in Los Angeles, California (although he was born in Selma, he lived in California for 14 years).
-He hoped to raise money by making ash-trays out of old driftwood and other "natural materials," He also made women's purses out of burlap.
+English first thought of the idea when he was living in Los Angeles, California (although he was born in Selma, he lived in California for 14 years).
+He hoped to raise money by making ash-trays out of old driftwood and other "natural materials."
+He also made women's purses out of burlap.
 "The Christian doesn't beg," English explained.
 "When I made these things, I put them in stores, so I could get a sponsor who would see them and manufacture a lot of these articles, so that people would buy them and money could be made to set up the hospitals."
 "I'm looking for a man with a million dollars.
-Pm not talking about a small fish--a big fish.
-I'm fishing with a big hook so I can catch a big fish," he said, "I wrote a poem and made an ash-tray and sent one of each to every executive office in the entire world--every governor, mayor, president, senator, congressman and other people I could get an address from," said English.
+I'm not talking about a small fish--a big fish.
+I'm fishing with a big hook so I can catch a big fish," he said.
+"I wrote a poem and made an ash-tray and sent one of each to every executive office in the entire world--every governor, mayor, president, senator, congressman and other people I could get an address from," said English.
 "In return, I got thank-you letters from Queen Elizabeth, Princess Margaret, Sir Winston Churchill, Charles De Gaulle, Fidel Castro, Sammy Davis Jr., Milton Berle, Hubert Humphrey, and a lot more."
 But no money.
 "I'm still going to build these hospitals," English said.
-"I'm waiting for some mail to come," In his writings and art work, English carries out his main thought, "nature's creation."
-He says, "This is God's creation.
+"I'm waiting for some mail to come," In his writings and art work, English carries out his main thought, "nature's creation," He says, "This is God's creation.
 Man doesn't create, he just assembles God's work."
 He writes on anything he can find-old paper bags or the clean side of used paper.
 Then he asks anybody with a typewriter to type his poems.
 English has traveled a great deal.
 "Before I was 17," he said, "I visited 48 states twice."
 (There were only 48 states then.)
-He said he visited Canada and won the nomination. on behalf of SNCC, and plans to go there again on a speaking tour.
-Although English has had only a When he was asked if he ever plans to nor. go back to school, he replied, "I am in school - right now.
-Real life is the few anti-Paul Johnson posters that read greatest school you can go to.
-Experi- "Turncoat Paul--Calls White People ence gives you wisdom, not these built Hoodlums" (a reference to Johnson's schools."
+He said he visited Canada on behalf of SNCC, and plans to go there again on a speaking tour.
+Although English has had only a When he was asked if he ever plans to nor. go back to school, he replied, "I am in schools."